-The wall hung toilet is a modern creation, imbued with an architectural sensibility that plays with the space, light and atmosphere of the interior to create an environment that has a sophisticated finish.
+The wall hung toilets are a modern creation, imbued with an architectural sensibility that plays with the space, light and atmosphere of the interior to create an environment that has a sophisticated finish.
 An essential item in any home, hotel or business, the toilet that projects a sense of cleanliness, comfort and efficiency is a winning formula, exampled nowhere better than in the form of the Wall Hung Toilet.

 Pictured: The Venticello Wall Hung Toilet by Villeroy & Boch